 This supports medical students and junior doctors aged 21-30 who wish to study or practice in Asia.

 Provides a small set of awards for students with a connection to the Wyre Forest Area of North Worcestershire.

 Lady Allen of Hurtwood Memorial Trust

-Applications are invited from candidates with a scheduled travel project in mind.
-They must offer full details of how the award will help them to gain specific knowledge and experience, which will enhance the quality and nature of their work with young children and their families.
+Applications are invited from candidates with a scheduled project in mind who can offer full details of how the award will help them to gain specific knowledge and experience which will enhance the quality and nature of their work with young children and their families.